 Student success coaching gives students a personalized advising experience throughout their time at the institution.
-Higher education and technical education institutions hire the right people for success coaching to be meaningful and impactful.
+Higher education and technical education institutions must hire the right people for success coaching to be meaningful and impactful.

 Finding the Right People